Thomas-Ries/barber-shop/README.md

 - Unsplash

 # Informations
-Some screenshots will not be showned beacause of personnal properties (clients of the barber).
+Some screenshots will not be showned because of personnal properties (clients of the barber).
 Web site not responsive for the moment.
 It was a VueJs experimentation for my knowledge.

 # ScreenShots